CiscoDevNet/stealthwatch-cloud-sample-scripts/README.md

 #### Open A Case
 * To open a case by web: http://www.cisco.com/c/en/us/support/index.html
 * To open a case by email: tac@cisco.com
 * For phone support: 1-800-553-2447 (U.S.)
 * For worldwide support numbers: www.cisco.com/en/US/partner/support/tsd_cisco_worldwide_contacts.html
+* *If you don't have a Cisco service contract, send an email to swatchc-support@cisco.com describing your problem.*

 ## Getting involved
 Contributions to this code are welcome and appreciated.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.
 Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) at all times.